 The promo video gives you a sense of the range of VR offered:

 A Little Virtual Reality History

-A few decades back companies like Edison Brothers Mall Entertainment and Horizon Entertainment rolled out “Virtuality Centers” in shopping malls around the country.
-The VR experience may have been primitive – moving 3D figures represented by glowing green lines in a empty space devoid of details.
+A few decades back, companies like Edison Brothers Mall Entertainment and Horizon Entertainment rolled out “Virtuality Centers” in shopping malls around the country.
+The VR experience may have been primitive – moving 3D figures represented by glowing green lines in an empty space devoid of details.
 But for many of us – myself included – it was our very first experience of virtual reality.

 And it was very, very cool.

 There was only one problem.
 No one wanted to wait in line, or schedule a reservation, to have the experience.
 And it was really boring to watch other people do it.
 So we all went once, maybe twice, and that was it.
 And this was back in the days when there wasn’t an option of experiencing virtual reality at home.

 You’re going to have to offer mind-blowing experiences to have a line outside the door.

 The Void’s solution is some serious virtual reality hardware to create a VR experience that is customizable and very tactile.
 And while consumer VR is rapidly developing, it’s hard to imagine that most of us will have access to the body suits, gloves, and head mounted displays as sophisticated as what they will offer in the next few years.

 Still, there’s economics at work here (isn’t there always?).
 The initial price will be $29.95 for the first half hour of play.